sbenitezb/sbenitezb/README.md

 ### Hi there 👋.
-I'm Sebastián Benítez, an indie and freelance Mac & iOS developer.
+I'm Sebastián Benítez, an indie and freelance Mac, iOS & desktop GUI developer.
 You'll find me most of the time working on my own software or client's software.

 The following is a list of my own software:
 - [PopDo](https://ds9soft.com/popdo/): a menu bar task list for Mac.